michaelvalentin/flyfoundation/docs/thoughts/implementation-and-dependency-traits.md

 );
 ```

-The trait must be implemented following naming conventions.
+The trait must be implemented following the naming conventions, where
+[TraitName] is trait class without namespace directives:
+ - getter must be named get[TraitName]
+ - setter msut be named set[TraitName]